ricet/AirQualityMonitor/README.md

 # AirQualityMonitor

-With ever-growing issues plaguing air-quality control in houses and industrial complexes alike, the people inhabiting these buildings shouldn't risk their health by trusting in shakey systems.
+With ever-growing issues plaguing air-quality control in houses and industrial complexes alike, the people inhabiting these buildings shouldn't risk their health by trusting in shaky systems.

 This project aims to provide a simple and portable solution to help users idenitfy high-risk environment, in terms of the air quality.
 This product  offers range of sensors that can identify various characteristics of the air around you, such as:
 - CO2